 The College has pledged revenues derived from the imposition of Parking Fees to repay the \$7,740,000 College Parking Facility Revenue Refunding Bonds, Series 2010 issued by the Public Facilities Board of Benton County, Arkansas.
-The original Series 2005 bond proceeds financed the construction of an 800-space college parking facility located on the campus of Northwest Arkansas Community College.
-Total principal remaining on the variable market rate Series 2010 bonds is \$7,030,000 payable through 2026.
-The fees collected and disbursed for the year totaled \$858,996.
-The parking facility and related bonded indebtedness, respectively, are an asset and liability of the Northwest Arkansas Community College Foundation, Inc. The only involvement the College has in these items is the revenue pledge and payments as discussed above.
+The original Series 2005 bond proceeds financed the construction of an 800-space college parking facility located on the campus of NorthWest Arkansas Community College.
+Total principal remaining on the variable market rate Series 2010 bonds is \$6,675,000 payable through 2026.
+The fees collected and disbursed for the year totaled \$858,562.
+The parking facility and the related indebtedness are an asset and liability, respectively, of NorthWest Arkansas Community College Foundation, Inc. The only involvement the College has in these are the revenue pledged and payments as discussed above.